 Every child is recognised as a unique individual.
 We celebrate and welcome differences within our school community.
 The ability to learn is underpinned by the teaching of basic skills, knowledge, concepts, and values.
 We constantly provide enhancement opportunities to engage learning and believe that childhood should be a happy, investigative and enquiring time in our lives where there are no limits to curiosity and there is a thirst for new experiences and knowledge.

-East Ward Community Primary School engages all learning styles using a variety of resources including Early Years Outcomes, National Curriculum Statutory Guidance, Character learning, Learning Challenge Curriculum, RE focus questions, Outdoor Learning and enhancement opportunities which support our teaching of the curriculum.
+East Ward Community Primary School engages all learning styles using a variety of resources including Early Years Outcomes, National Curriculum Statutory Guidance, Learning Challenge Curriculum, RE focus questions, outdoor Learning and enhancement opportunities which support our teaching of the curriculum.

 The Learning Challenge concept is built around the principle of greater learner involvement in their work.
 The intention of our English curriculum is to provide coverage of the National Curriculum objectives within a topic context by using a thematic, key question-based approach in order to provide the children with as many cross-curricular opportunities as possible.
 Our Writing and Learning Challenge curriculum is resourced through the Focus Education material ‘Focus History and Geography and Science – putting literature at the heart of the curriculum.’
 Half termly thematic questions ensure that a knowledge-rich unit is linked to quality literature to improve pupils reading and writing through science, history and geography as well as guaranteeing pupils’ knowledge and understanding.